14 days of exhibits. Updated every second Thursday.

 Diefenbaker Canada Centre

 PERMANENT EXHIBIT Display of artifacts tied to the career and political legacy of John George Diefenbaker who served as a Saskatchewan MP from 1940–1979 including a six-year stretch as Prime Minister of Canada from 1957–1963.

-SISTERS UNITED: WOMEN’S SUFFRAGE IN SASKATCHEWAN This online exhibit commemorates the centennial of women’s suffrage on the prairies.
-(Runs until March 2017.)
+SISTERS UNITED: WOMEN’S SUFFRAGE IN SASKATCHEWAN This exhibit commemorates the centennial of women’s suffrage on the prairies.
+(Until March 2017.)